 Industrial automation isn’t exactly a sexy topic.
-It lacks the cachet of a humanoid robot or even personal assistants like Amazon.com Inc.’s (NASDAQ:AMZNC) Alexa.
+It lacks the cachet of a humanoid robot or even personal assistants like Amazon.com Inc.’s (NASDAQ:AMZND) Alexa.
 It’s also less impressive than the growing world of mobile apps.

 When word came out that Germany’s Siemens AG and U.S. rival General Electric Co.
-(NYSE:GED) were waging a battle royale to forge the definitive ‘Internet of Things’ industrial cloud platform, the media silence was palpable.
+(NYSE:GEC) were waging a battle royale to forge the definitive ‘Internet of Things’ industrial cloud platform, the media silence was palpable.

 Related: COMING SOON - ROBOTS EVERYWHERE

 What this is all about is who will ultimately own the space that controls industrial automation and the big data that comes along with it.
 This is the information that tells industry such things as its inventory of parts and how products are working out long after they’ve been sold.

 GE Chief Digital Officer, William Ruh defined industrial IOT as being, “about connecting and using the data from end to end.”
 This will involve built-in sensors, lots of a data and the cloud.
 It will also involve companies conducting digital conversations with their machinery and equipment.

 A $150 Billion Market

 Research firm, Markets & Markets, says industrial IOT could be worth more than $150 billion in 3 years.
 While the world of industrial IOT involves far fewer apps than the mobile market, those apps and the investments they require are much larger.
 For that reason, industrial IOT could top consumer mobile within that 3-year span.

 One caveat is the fact this new industrial adventure will require companies that are normally in competition with each other to cooperate when it comes to adding data.
 Siemens CTO, Roland Busch said these systems will require “co-petitors.”